claudiobritof/Data-Consolidation-Script-in-Python/README.md

 &ensp;• tournament_players: the distinct amount of players who played tournament in the month;

 &ensp;*As I said above, you may encounter an error related to permission while executing the script, such as “ProgrammingError: 1142 (42000): CREATE command denied to user” or other.
 If so, it indicates that the user a4f2b49a_padawan does not have any more privileges to create tables in the database.
 In a properly permissioned environment, this issue should not occur.

+Contributions are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+MIT License